Israel Defense Forces says it's 'in formation' to strike Gaza City

 The Israeli military said on Sunday it would continue to allow Gazans to evacuate south and hundreds of thousands had already moved.
 On Friday, 1.1 million people living in the north of Gaza were told to to evacuate within 24 hours.

-The IDF on Sunday again urged Gaza residents to move from the northern part of Gaza to the south and said that it would not carry out any operations along the evacuation route from 10 a.m. to 1 p.m. local time.
+The IDF on Sunday again urged Gaza residents to move from the northern part of Gaza to the south and said that it would not carry out any operations along the evacuation route during a three-hour period midday.

 "Be assured, Hamas leaders have already ensured their safety and that of their families," the IDF said in its statement.